I recently wrote a post where I came up with 100 life goals.

 However, though it was intended for others, compiling it inevitably got me thinking of my dreams in life too!

 I thought it might be fun to put together a related piece.
-This time, detailing the personal aspirations, dreams and aims I have for my life.
+This time, detailing my personal aspirations, my dreams and the aims I have for my life.

 Knowing someone’s personal goals provides an insight into who they are.